ReduxPeter/biguglybox/README.md

     * Smart control integration, such as tapping & holding on a data value in the FPS chart, will send the string of HTTP commands to set your camera in the corresponding codec, resolution, and frame rate.
 * Z Cam SSP Video Preview
 * Ugly Box Local Proxy Capture and touchscreen resdesign of footage playback
+  * After the shoot, offload Proxy media through USB for faster Dallies footage review
 * Clip Logging and Meta Data optimiztion & automation
+  * Integration of the ExifTool Library allows for customizable automated meta data